dogsheep/dogsheep.github.io/README.md

 Big internet companies know a *lot* about us.
 By exporting that data back out of them we can see what they know and maybe learn something interesting about ourselves.

+Read more about Dogsheep on my blog: https://simonwillison.net/tags/dogsheep/

 ## Dogsheep tools

 These tools, maintained by the Dogsheep project, let you export your data into a SQLite database for further analysis.